Little Sister (band): Later period

 During the post-1971 period of Sly & the Family Stone, Mary McCreary left the group and began a solo career.
-She married singer-songwriter Leon Russell and, with him, recorded Wedding Album in 1976 and Make Love to the Music in 1977.
 She was replaced by Lucy Hambrick.

+McCreary eventually married singer-songwriter Leon Russell and, with him, recorded Wedding Album in 1976 and Make Love to the Music in 1977.
 Little Sister continued to provide background vocals and perform live with Sly & the Family Stone.
 Little Sister was dissolved when the Family Stone did, in 1975, after the band's fortunes slowly fell due to Sly Stone's drug abuse problems.